qitab/pyjure/README.md

-# Skylark
+# Pyjure

-An experimental implementation of Skylark written in Clojure.
+An experimental implementation of a pure python dialect, written in Clojure.

-Skylark is a pure functional language with a syntax and a semantics based on that of Python.
+Pyjure is a pure functional language with a syntax and a semantics based on that of Python.

 ## Usage